2015-2016 Club Guide

-Getting Started and Club UpdatesPaperwork to organize a club can be obtained from Student Affairs, M2820, at the beginning of each semester.
-For a club to be officially recognized the following paperwork must be completed and returned to Student Affairs prior to the Club Recognition and Funds Request Meetings.
+Getting Started and Club UpdatesPaperwork to organize a club can be obtained from Student Life, M2820, at the beginning of each semester.
+For a club to be officially recognized the following paperwork must be completed and returned to Student Life prior to the Club Recognition and Funds Request Meetings.

 Fall semester – new and returning clubs

 - A constitution which delineates the purpose and structures the activities of the club.

 - A list of all club members with Student ID.
 Student Life will verify the student status of each club member periodically throughout the semester.

 - See bullet list for Fall semester

 Spring semester – returning clubs

 - Semester Meeting Information form

 - Updated membership list.

 Updates must be submitted if any changes occur at any time throughout the semester.